-If your objective is to gain broad exposure to business curriculum in a macro sense, while honing one or more specific areas of expertise, this is the major for you.
+If your objective is to gain broad exposure to business curriculum, while honing specific areas of expertise, business administration is the major for you.

-"I think what makes it appealing for students is that they have a chance to concentrate on a certain area," says Scott Niederjohn, associate professor of business administration.
-"So while they get the broad-based education, they're actually also asked to pick (at least) one area where they can really concentrate their studies."
+"I think what makes it appealing for students is that they have a chance to concentrate on a certain area," says Scott Niederjohn, Charlotte and Walter Kohler Professor of Economics and Business and Dean of Lakeland's J. Garland Schilcutt School of Business and Entrepreneurship.
+"So while they get the broad-based education, they're also asked to pick (at least) one area where they can really concentrate their studies."

-With one or more emphases attached to your business administration degree, you will be strongly positioned to enter the workforce.
-Each emphasis area requires completion of 12-18 credits.
+With one or more emphasis attached to your business administration degree, you will be strongly positioned to enter the workforce.
+Each emphasis area requires completion of 12-27 credits.

-Lakeland consulted with employers and advisory boards, and analyzed career development data and national market trends before deciding on the following ten emphases:
+Lakeland consulted with employers and advisory boards, and analyzed career development data and national market trends before deciding on the following 13 emphases:

 - Healthcare Management